 “Wow,” Rhonda says, “I guess you are right.
 Probably playing football and being the starting quarterback would kind of throw most people off the track.”
-She smiles, “You’ve got my attention and the pink panties indicates it could be true.
+She smiles, “You’ve got my attention and the pink panties indicate it could be true.
 Looking at you, I think you would make a cute looking girl, but I’ve never seen any indication of you trying to look like a girl.
-How come you never went out for girls’ cross-country or the girls track team?
+How come you never went out for girls’ cross-country or the girls' track team?
 Wouldn’t it give you enough prestige?”

-Rhonda starts to stand up, but hesitates.
+Rhonda starts to stand up but hesitates.
 “I’ll stay here and talk, but I’d rather get off this cold ground and run over to my house.
 There it would be nice and warm to visit.
 What do you say, I won’t stop our talk?”